jekyll/classifier-reborn/README.markdown

 ```

 Beyond the basic example, the constructor and trainer can be used in a more
-flexible way to accomidate non-trival applications.
+flexible way to accommodate non-trival applications.
 Consider the following
 program:

 ```ruby